sachin87/week-of-month/README.md

 [climate]: https://codeclimate.com/github/sachin87/week-of-month
 [license]: http://opensource.org/licenses/MIT

-Week of month is a gem which gives you access to methods for the Date and Time class objects.
+Week of month is a gem which extends Date and Time class with useful methods.
 Among accurately displaying the days of a week in the form of a calendar arrangement, this gem will also provide you with tools for identifying which week of the month a particular date lies.

 ## Getting Started